True at First Light: Reception

-Although it was listed on The New York Times Best Seller list, the book received poor reviews from the popular press, although better reviews from Hemingway scholars.
+Although it was listed on The New York Times Best Seller list and praised by Hemingway scholars, True at First Light received poor reviews from the popular press.
 In a pre-publication review for The New York Times, Ralph Blumenthal said that True at First Light was not as good as Hemingway's earlier autobiographical fiction, and he questioned whether Hemingway would have wanted his "reputation and last printed words entrusted solely to any editor, even a son".
 Blumenthal wondered about the autobiographical aspects of the work: the relationship between Hemingway and Debba; the background of the Look magazine photoshoot; the safari itself; and the subsequent plane accidents.
-In the 1999 The New York Times review, James Wood claimed Hemingway knew True at First Light was not a novel though the editors billed it as one.
+In a review for New York Times review, James Wood claimed that Hemingway knew True at First Light was not a novel, although the editors billed it as one.
 He believes Hemingway's later work became a parody of the earlier work.
 True at First Light represents the worst of Hemingway's work according to a review in The Guardian.